byu-cpe/ecen192/_labs/Y-Board Introduction.md

 }
 ```

-Replace the previous code with this example code under the `loops_exploration` function to test it out.
+Replace the previous code with this example code under the `loop_exploration()` function to test it out.
 Feel free to change the delay time, brightness, or colors of the LEDs as you wish.

 ### Challenge 2
 - Make a single LED circle the board continueously.
 Use whatever color or delay time you wish and show a neighbor when you have completed this challenge.